Roman travertine base

 Editor note

 Roman travertine — the Italian quarried travertine famously used across Roman civic and papal architecture — deployed at APL SoHo as a continuous material strata running from point-of-sale through stepped seating to low walls.
-The material choice is deliberate register alignment: Roman travertine is the stone of Mayfair and Bond Street luxury flagships, applied here to performance-sneaker retail.
-It produces the category-crossover effect Al-Jawad Pike's panoptic amphitheatre is built on — material vocabulary reads as contemporary-fashion-flagship first, sneaker-shop second.
 The Chipperfield-school material discipline is visible: a single base material held across every floor function, with the curving artisan plaster walls above it and the onyx vanity rooms pulling away from it.
-Sourcing is through specialist stone merchants at flagship specification.
-Roman travertine is specifiable as new-build material — widely available through Italian quarries — but the APL register (selection, finish, continuous application) requires project-led specification rather than off-the-shelf supply.
+Roman travertine is specifiable as new-build material — Italian quarries supply through specialist stone merchants.
+UK trade routes for a comparable specification: Salvatori (Italian heritage-stone specialist; London showroom on Wigmore Street, BIID-certified specifier consultation) and Mandarin Stone (UK national merchant, sixteen showrooms, travertine carried in the contract range).

 Specification notes